salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

-# ✨ About the project
+# ✨ About the Project

 `Three App` is a side project created to explore and experiment with different development tools and tech stacks for learning purposes.